pryley/site-reviews/readme.txt

 - 🚨 Changed the strings "← Previous" and "Next →" to "Previous" and "Next".
 If you have customised these strings in the settings, please update them.
 - 🚨 Removed support for Internet Explorer
 - 🚨 Removed support for PHP 5.6, 7.0, and 7.1
-- 🚨 Removed the Bootstrap v4 plugin styles.
-If you were using this, please switch to the new Boostrap v5 plugin style.
 - 🚨 Removed the Polyfill.io script (since it was used for IE support)
 - 🚨 Removed the "site-reviews/after/submission" javascript event (if you were using this event, please see the Upgrade guide)
 - 🚨 Rewrote the button and pagination loading animations.
 If you are using a custom Site Reviews pagination template in your child theme, please remove the `{{ loader }}` template tag.